diazrenata/redwing/aspirational_structure/writing/rough_outline.md

           1. Again because there is some sampling error, we repeat the re-drawing of individuals 5 times and compute the mean total biomass/total energy use across draws.
 Again I don't think this really affects stuff in aggregate and I could be talked out of it.
     1. We use Bayesian linear models to test whether change in the "actual ISDs" vs "no change-ISDs" scenarios differs.
         1. The "no-change ISDs" scenario reflects change in total energy/biomass due simply to changes in total abundance.
 The "actual ISDs" scenario reflects the combined effects of change in abundance and change in the ISD.
         1. We evaluate change at the route level.
 I tried fitting everything within one  hierarchical model, but the hierarachical model attributes a lot of variation to getting the right intercept for each route (which we don't care about) and does a really bad job estimating within-route slopes and decoupling (which is what we do care about).
 It's also ridiculously hard to compute for a large number of routes and I never managed to run it on the full dataset.
-These are challenges you don't run into if - like @dornelas2014 - you're only interested in computing one slope.
+These are challenges you don't run into if - like @dornelas2014 - you're only interested in change in one currency per site.
 We care most about the *decoupling* of slopes at the route level.
 The use of a Bayesian framework helps us offset some of the issues around p-values if we were to do this many models in a frequentist setting.
         1. For each currency for each route, we fit 3 models:
             1. `total_biomass ~ timeperiod * scenario`, `total_biomass ~ timeperiod`, `total_biomass ~ 1`
             1. We used LOO-crossvalidation to select the best-fitting model as the simplest model with an ELPD within 1 SE of the best-fitting model.